-For purposes of these unaudited pro forma condensed combined financial information, we refer to the business of Curetis N.V., principally operated by Curetis GmbH and its subsidiaries as the Curetis Business.
+For purposes of this unaudited pro forma condensed combined financial information, we refer to the business of Curetis N.V., principally operated by Curetis GmbH and its subsidiaries as the Curetis Business.
 In the Curetis Business combined financial statements included in the prospectus, the business of Curetis N.V. is presented, which comprises the Curetis Group as well as the Curetis Convertible Notes that are assumed by OpGen pursuant to the Implementation Agreement and certain costs related to the Curetis Business, primarily related to the compensation of certain members of senior management and its supervisory board that were historically incurred by Curetis N.V. but not charged to the Curetis Group.

-If the business combination contemplated by the Implementation Agreement was consummated after this offering, it would be accounted for as a business combination in accordance with U.S. GAAP.
-Under this method of accounting, OpGen would be deemed to be the accounting acquirer for financial reporting purposes.
+If the business combination contemplated by the Implementation Agreement was consummated without the need for this offering, it would be accounted for as a reverse acquisition in accordance with U.S. GAAP.
+Under this method of accounting, the Curetis Business would be deemed to be the accounting acquirer for financial reporting purposes.
 One of the conditions to closing the business combination under the Implementation Agreement is that OpGen raise at least \$10 million in interim financing.
-In presenting this unaudited pro forma consolidated combined financial information, we have considered, among other factors, the following: (i) the number of shares to be issued to Curetis N.V. under the Implementation Agreement; (ii) the number of units and pre-funded units sold in this offering; (iii) whether the percentage of voting rights held by OpGen's stockholders would continue to constitute a majority of the voting rights of the combined company after this offering and after closing under the Implementation Agreement; (iv) the contractual right held by Curetis N.V. to designate a majority of the members of the initial board of directors of OpGen after the closing; and (v) the change in the chief executive officer of OpGen after the closing to be the chief executive officer of Curetis N.V.
-The consummation of this offering will have a substantial impact on the final determination as to the accounting treatment of the business combination.
-We are presenting this unaudited pro forma consolidated combined financial information as a business combination in accordance with U.S. GAAP for accounting purposes.
-This unaudited pro forma consolidated combined financial information, as presented, includes the number of shares to be issued to Curetis N.V. under the Implementation Agreement and the number of units and pre-funded units to be offered and sold in this offering, at an offering price of \$2.00 per unit and \$1.99 per pre-funded unit.
-As of the closing date of the business combination, the net assets of the Curetis Business would be recorded at their acquisition-date fair values in the financial statements of OpGen and the reported operating results prior to the business combination would be those of OpGen.
-In addition, transaction costs incurred by OpGen in connection with the business combination would be expensed as incurred.
+In presenting this unaudited pro forma consolidated combined financial information, we have considered, among other factors, the following: (i) the number of shares to be issued to Curetis N.V. under the Implementation Agreement; (ii) the number of units assumed to be sold in this offering; (iii) whether the percentage of voting rights held by Curetis N.V. would continue to constitute a majority of the voting rights of OpGen after this offering and after closing under the Implementation Agreement; (iv) the contractual right held by Curetis N.V. to designate a majority of the members of the initial board of directors of OpGen after the closing; and (v) the change in the chief executive officer of OpGen after the closing to be the chief executive officer of Curetis N.V.
+The consummation of this offering will have a substantial impact on the final determination as to the accounting treatment of the business combination but, as of the date of this prospectus, we cannot be sure whether the accounting treatment will change.
+Accordingly, we are presenting this unaudited pro forma consolidated combined financial information as a reverse acquisition for accounting purposes.
+This unaudited pro forma consolidated combined financial information, as presented, includes the number of shares to be issued to Curetis N.V. under the Implementation Agreement and the number of units to be offered and sold in this offering, at an assumed offering price of \$6.55 per unit, equal to the closing price of our common stock on October 9, 2019.
+Accounting for the business combination as a reverse acquisition is the equivalent of the Curetis Business issuing stock to acquire OpGen.
+As a result, as of the closing date of the business combination, the net assets of OpGen would be recorded at their acquisition-date fair values in the financial statements of the Curetis Business and the reported operating results prior to the business combination would be those of the Curetis Business.
+In addition, transaction costs incurred by Curetis in connection with the business combination would be expensed as incurred.